-Manually add stock quantities by accessing Tally in your Shopify store's admin or iPad POS.
+Manually add stock quantities by accessing Tally in your Shopify store's admin or iPad/iPhone POS.

 Please note that you can also enable staff permissions on the POS by using POS-only staff accounts.
 More information on how to set this up can be found here.

 - Only one user should create a new stock count by creating a name, then choosing a location and a collection

 - Once you've created the stock count, begin typing in the new quantities in the last column titled 'New Counts'